-Covid-19 in children: It should be noted there are many uncertainties around these estimates.
-With no vaccination, and assuming R0 of 6, around 83% of the population would become infected at some point (possibly fewer if R0 lower in children resulting in higher NNTs, possibly higher if natural infection doesn't prevent re-infection allowing on going circulation).
+COVID-19 in children: It should be noted there are many uncertainties around these estimates.
+With no vaccination, and assuming R0 of 6, around 83% of the population would become infected at some point (possibly fewer if R0 lower in children resulting in higher NNTs, possibly higher if natural infection doesn't prevent re-infection, allowing ongoing circulation).
 With vaccine efficacy of 95%, NNT would be around 2.5 to prevent 1 symptomatic case (based on around 50% of cases in children being symptomatic [5]).
-The NNT would be around 30 to prevent 1 hospitalisation (based on 1 in 25 of cases in 6-11 year olds being severe [6]), and 5000 to prevent 1 death (based on 1 in 4000 cases dying: 4% of cases being severe and 0.6% of severe cases dying.[112])
+The NNT would be around 30 to prevent 1 hospitalisation (based on 1 in 25 of cases in 6-11 year olds being severe [6]).
+The NNT would range from 5,000 to 25,000 to prevent 1 death depending on the mortality rate used in the calculation.
+The NNT of 5,000 is based on 1 in 4,000 cases dying (4% of cases being severe and 0.6% of severe cases dying[114]) and the NNT of 25,000 is based on 1 in 20,000 cases dying.[115]

-Risks and benefits of vaccinating 5-11 year olds in Aotearoa New Zealand
+Risks and benefits of vaccinating 5-11-year-olds in Aotearoa New Zealand

 The decision to vaccinate children requires very careful weighing of the known and potential risks and benefits.
-The balance of risks and benefits of COVID-19 vaccination in children is more complex than in adults as the relative harms from vaccination and disease are less well established in this age group.[35]
+The balance of risks and benefits of COVID-19 vaccination in children is more complex than in adults as the relative harms from vaccination and disease are less well established in this age group.[35, 62]